data-integration-toolkit/ditk/extraction/named_entity/CDMA/README.md

-# Objective: Data Integration Took Kit for CSIC548 Final Project
+# Data Integration Took Kit for CSIC548 Final Project

 ## Title of the Paper:
 - Neural Adaptation Layers for Cross-domain Named Entity Recognition